Recommended Reading

 Defense Policy East Asia

 Markus Garlauskas is the director of the Indo-Pacific Security Initiative of the Scowcroft Center for Strategy and Security.
-He leads this initiative’s efforts focused on conflict and nuclear deterrence, United States strategy, and building cooperation with allies and partners in the Indo-Pacific region.
-He led projects focused on deterrence and defense issues in East Asia as a nonresident senior fellow from August 2020 until assuming his duties as director in January 2023.
+He is a former US government senior executive and was named by the Washingtonian as one of Washington DC’s 500 most influential people of 2025.
+He leads the initiative’s efforts focused on geopolitical risk, conflict and nuclear deterrence, United States strategy, and building cooperation with allies and partners in the Indo-Pacific region.
+He led projects and tabletop exercises focused on deterrence and defense issues in East Asia as a nonresident senior fellow from August 2020 until assuming his duties as director in January 2023.

 Garlauskas served for nearly twelve years overseas at the headquarters of United Nations Command, Combined Forces Command and US Forces Korea in Seoul.
 His staff assignments there included chief of the Intelligence Estimates Branch and director of the Strategy Division.
 For his service in Korea, he received the Joint Civilian Distinguished Service Award, the highest civilian award from the Chairman of the Joint Chiefs of Staff.